pmeeny/CI-MS4-LoveRugby/README.md

 ## Scope
 There is overlap in terms of user stories for the two types of users, and they are described below
 ### User Stories Potential or Existing Customer
-The user stories for the website user "regular user" (a potential or existing customer) are described as follows:
+The user stories for the website user "shopper user" (a potential or existing customer) are described as follows:
-- User Story 1.1: As a regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices
+- User Story 1.1: As a shopper user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices

 ### User Stories Website Owner
 The user stories for the website owner(admin user) are described as follows: